baidu/ins/README.md

 # build default
 * read .travis.yml and install the depends libs
-* make && make cp
+* make && make install

 # try it